Advertisement

 blood-orange glazed ham

-Thankfully, our Test Kitchen experts are no strangers to all things Christmas ham, from how to choose a ham for your Christmas feast, to glazing and cooking your Christmas ham, and even how to cut your baked Christmas ham.
-And, after the big day is over and the dishes are licked clean – how to store your Christmas ham in the fridge, and recipes for helping you make short work of the Christmas ham leftovers.
+Thankfully, our Test Kitchen experts are no strangers to all things Christmas ham, from how to choose a ham to glazing and cooking it, and even how to carve a Christmas ham.
+And, after the big day is over, how to store your Christmas ham in the fridge, and recipes for helping you make short work of the leftovers.

 Loading the player...